arve0/master/thesis.md

-Here $d$ is the minimum separable spatial distance defined by the Rayleigh criterion, $\lambda$ is the wavelength of the light and $\NA$ is the numerical apterture.
+Here $d$ is the minimum separable spatial distance defined by the Rayleigh criterion, $\lambda$ is the wavelength of the light and $\NA$ is the numerical aperture.

-A dichroic mirror, or also called a dichromatic beamsplitter, is a filter which is putted into the laser beam at \ang{45} angle to split light of different wavelengths.
-The filter has a sharp transition between reflecting and transmitting light for a given wavelength, resulting in short wavelengths being mirrored \ang{90} and high wavelengths pass through[@murphy_fundamentals_2013].
+A \kw{dichroic mirror}, also called a dichromatic beamsplitter, is a filter which split light of different wavelengths.
+The filter has a sharp transition between reflecting and transmitting light, resulting in short wavelengths being reflected and long wavelengths passing through [@murphy_fundamentals_2013].
 This is useful when having several detectors which should detect different wavelengths.
+The mirror is usually angled \ang{45} to disperse the short wavelengths \ang{90}.

 \kw{Second harmonic generation} (SHG) is a nonlinear scattering process of two photons with the same wavelengths.
 The process is an interaction where the photons is transformed to a single emitted photon of half the wavelength.
 The process is dependent on orientation of electric dipoles in the specimen and aligned assemblies of asymetric molecules usually provides the proper conditions.
-Collagen tissue does hold the proper conditions for SHG-imaging [@murphy_fundamentals_2013].
+Collagen does hold the proper conditions for SHG-imaging [@murphy_fundamentals_2013].

-As the probability for SHG is extremely low, enormous amount if light is necessary to generate it.
-This fact is a benefit for scanning microscopes, only the focal point is able to produce SHG with the consequences that the sensors can be simpler, e.g., non-descanned, as light will always originate from where the laser is pointed to.
+As the probability for SHG is extremely low, a high intensity laser is necessary to generate it.

 ## Image processing